mpreethi90/develop-Pre/README.md

 2) Run `npm install` (Node.js v6.0 or higher is required)

-3) Run `npm run testsmoke` to see how a sample tests works
+3) Run `npm run testsample` to see how a sample tests works